kekyo/mark-deco/docs/en/frontmatter-extraction.md

 ```

 Need to tweak rendering flags as well?
 Pass regular `ProcessOptions` as the optional fourth argument.
+The transform can also keep the original metadata by returning `{ frontmatter: originalFrontmatter, uniqueIdPrefix: 'id' }` or swap the prefix entirely.

-`ProcessResult.changed` reports whether the transform altered the metadata.
-When changes occurred, `composeMarkdown()` returns a Markdown string whose frontmatter reflects the final state; otherwise it returns the original input untouched, allowing you to skip unnecessary writes.
+`result.changed` reports whether the transform altered the metadata.
+When changes occurred,
+`composeMarkdown()` returns a Markdown string whose frontmatter reflects the final state;
+otherwise it returns the original input untouched, allowing you to skip unnecessary writes.